jakobadam/kvm-mergeide/README.md

 # kvm-mergeide
-kvm-mergeide.sh - Apply the mergeide.reg hack to kvm compatible windows images.
+kvm-mergeide - Apply the mergeide.reg hack to kvm compatible windows images.

 The mergeide fix relaxes the annoying windows requirements for same hardware.
 This avoids 0x0000007B errors after you move system disks